a-b-1-source/a-b-1-source.github.io/README.md

 ---

 ## Work Experience
-### Environmental Scientist / GIS Analyst
+### Environmental Scientist / Drone Pilot/ GIS Analyst
 **Bayland Engineers, Designers, and Consultants** | *Annapolis, MD*
 - Specializing in Chesapeake Bay restoration and GIS solutions for ecological projects.
+- Developed Python scripts to automate workflows for the SAV Project, significantly reducing repetitive tasks and improving efficiency.
+- Migrated BayLand's biggest GIS projects from ArcMap into ArcGIS Pro
+- Performed Construction Monitoring and Inspection (CMI) sergvices for multiple ecologically sensitive projects
+- Other job duties: Hydrographic Surveying, Stream monitoring, illicit discharge detection and elimination (IDDE), sediment sampling, cartography, soil boring/testing, Wolman pebble count and technical report writing

 ### Boat Captain & Field Researcher
 - Managed research and survey vessels for subaquatic vegetation monitoring in Baltimore and Anne Arundel counties.
+- Successfully led the 2024 Baltimore and Anne Arundel County SAV Surveys as the primary responsible employee, including boat operation and trailer transportation.
+- Performed on the fly boat maintenance.

 ### Other Professional Experience
 - Prior to the start of 2024, I worked as a retained technical recruiter in the Climate-Technology Industry.
 I worked with Private Equity, and Venture Capital backed companies to grow their teams from the director level, to board executives.
 Though this experience is not entirely relevant to my current work, I am happy to showcase the skills I gained from working as such.
-I spoke with and communicated with C-Suite executives on a daily basis, reporting and introducing new candidates in the hiring pipeline, and maanged each individual search as it's own project.
+- I spoke, and communicated with C-Suite executives on a daily basis, reporting and introducing new candidates in the hiring pipeline, and maanged each individual search as it's own project.
 I have successfully placed Chief Technology Officers, a Chief Development and Commercialization Officers, Chief Financial Officers, a VP of Engineering, a Director of Fermentation, etc...
 I will happily share more information regarding this expereince upon request.

 ---